oskarihakamies/IDS-project/How-To_Install_arm64.md

 # How to Intstall on Mac

 Usually Virtual Box won't work on newer Macs because they use ARM architecture.
 But no worries you can still use our project!
-I used UTM for this, and UTM works because it’s designed for Apple Silicon and uses Apple’s Hypervisor framework (and QEMU) to run ARM-based systems efficiently.
+I used UTM for this, and it works because it’s designed for Apple Silicon and uses Apple’s Hypervisor framework (and QEMU) to run ARM-based systems efficiently.

 You can download it from here https://mac.getutm.app/